 Overview of Puerto Rico Act 20 Tax Incentives

-The Legislature of Puerto Rico approved the Act 20 Puerto Rico Tax Incentives Law to promote the economic development of Puerto Rico through a series of tax incentives: Act 20, to promote the Exportation of Services (the “Export Services Act”).
+The Legislature of Puerto Rico approved the Act 20 Puerto Rico Tax Incentives Law to promote the economic development of Puerto Rico.
+The Export Services Act, Act 20, promotes the Exportation of Services.

 Puerto Rico operates as a Foreign Tax Structure, where federal income taxes do not apply.
-It works under a Controlled Foreign Corporation (CFCs) tax treatment; in which federal income taxes defer until repatriation of profits occurs.
+It works under a Controlled Foreign Corporation (CFCs) tax treatment, in which federal income taxes defer until repatriation of profits occurs.

 Every tax incentive granted constitutes a contract with the government of Puerto Rico that is legally guaranteed and protected by United States law and will be unaffected by any future legislation.